Aish47/Stereo_Vision/README.md

 Stereo Vision Camera applications for Autonomous vehicles.
 Exploring applications with ZED 2i Stereo vision camera.

 ## Camera calibration
-Intrinsic and Extrinsic calibration using OpenCV for mono camera.
+Intrinsic and Extrinsic calibration using OpenCV for single camera.

+## ZED SDK
+Understanding ZED SDK to use for depth estimation.